scalar-labs/scalardb-samples/scalardb-server-sample/README.md

 - Docker, Docker Compose

 ## Set up
-### Scalar DB Server
+### ScalarDB Server
-In this sample, we will use Cassandra as storage for Scalar DB Server.
+In this sample, we will use Cassandra as storage for ScalarDB Server.
-The configuration of Scalar DB Server is shown below.
+The configuration of ScalarDB Server is shown below.
 (It is also stored in [database.properties](./database.properties))
 ```properties
 # Comma separated contact points
 scalar.db.contact_points=cassandra